Montgomery, Alabama: The Cradle of the Confederacy's Aviation Hub

 Maxwell Air Force Airport - Mxf

-How far is Maxwell Air Force Base from downtown Montgomery?
+How does Maxwell Air Force Base impact aviation in Montgomery?